 In order to end the pandemic and get coronavirus under control, we need to achieve herd immunity.
 Herd immunity occurs when a high percentage of the population is immune to a virus.
 Immunity may either be able to occur from an infection of COVID-19 or receiving a vaccine.

 Will coronavirus get worse during flu season?

-Health care experts are currently concerned about a spike in COVID-19 cases during the 2020-2021 flu season.
+Health care experts are currently concerned about a spike in COVID-19 cases during the 2020-2021 flu season, which typically peaks in February each year.
 Respiratory viruses, including the flu, spread more easily in the winter months.
-This is partially due to spending more time indoors and less absorption of vitamin D, which boosts our immune systems.
+This is due to spending more time indoors and less absorption of vitamin D, which weakens our immune systems.

 In addition, the spread of COVID-19, the flu, and the common cold this fall and winter may make it difficult to differentiate between the three illnesses.
 Therefore, it is important to continue to wear cloth face coverings or surgical face masks this winter.
 It is also highly recommended that everyone over the age of 6 months gets a flu shot this season.